ariahosseini/InterfacePhononsToolkit/examples/README.md

   ### Roadmap
 <p>
-  [1] Run in.Si-hessian, note that in.hessian, SiCGe.tersoff, data.Si, dump.py and forcedump2hessian.py files should be in the directory where lammps runs./
+  [1] Run in.Si-hessian, note that in.hessian, SiCGe.tersoff, data.Si, dump.py and forcedump2hessian.py files should be in the directory where lammps runs.

   [2] Previous step generates Si-hessian-mass-weighted-hessian.d and data.Si-unwrapped files.
 These two are the input file for WAVEPACKET.py.
-Run WAVEPACKET.py./
+Run WAVEPACKET.py.

   [3] Dump the wavepacket data file and use it add the initial atom position in Lammps.
-The lammps input file is in.Si./ [4] Previous step generates pad.d which include atoms kinetic energy during running time.
+The lammps input file is in.Si.

+  [4] Previous step generates pad.d which include atoms kinetic energy during running time.

   Here I plotted the mean kinetic energy of atoms in layes along z